top of page

-The atmosphere created by this portrait takes us back to the world of seduction and impossible love.
+The atmosphere conveyed by this portrait transports us back to the world of seduction and impossible love.

 Artist's interpretation

-.
-I chose oil as a medium to execute this canvas in order to explore a plasticity and a texture different from that given by acrylic.
-A monochromatic approach using black and white brushstrokes arranged somewhat in a pointillist fashion, but interpreted in a contemporary fashion, allows the interplay of shadows and lights which are so important in conveying the intensity of the character to be well conveyed.
-The texture generated by the plastic work of the spatula in the material admirably amplifies the emotion that emerges from this canvas.
+I chose oil as my medium for this painting in order to explore a plasticity and texture different from that offered by acrylic.
+A monochrome approach using black and white strokes arranged somewhat in a pointillist style, but interpreted in a contemporary way, effectively conveys the interplay of light and shadow, so crucial to capturing the intensity of the figure.
+The texture created by the palette knife's work in the paint beautifully amplifies the emotion emanating from this canvas.

 Technical data